-Step 2: A jeweler then solders the die struck green gold leaves onto the recessed areas of pink.
+A jeweler then solders the die struck green gold leaves onto the recessed areas of pink.

-Step 5: The next step is polishing the outside of the jewelry for the engraver.
+The next step is polishing the outside of the jewelry for the engraver.

 The hand engraver carefully adds texture giving the design a three dimensional effect.

 The piece is returned to the polisher for a final cleaning and polishing.
 The polishers will also stamp the trademark and karat.